vzhukovskii/che-bookmark-plugin/README.md

    </dependencyManagement>
 ```

-Pay attention that we used `4.2.0-RC1-SNAPSHOT` version, so this plugin will be available in this version.
-This is due the upgrades in the client side api which works with new resource management mechanism (operating with files/folders/projects).
+Pay attention that we have used `4.2.0-RC1-SNAPSHOT` version, so this plugin will be available in this version.
+This is due to the upgrades in the client side api which works with new resource management mechanism (operating with files/folders/projects).

-As the Eclipse Che uses GWT library version of 2.7 the client side can be written uses only java 7.
+As the Eclipse Che uses GWT library 2.7, client side can be written using only java 7.
 Otherwise the code will not compile.

-Here you can see the `pom.xml` content:
+Here you can see the complete `pom.xml` content:

 ```
 <?xml version="1.0" encoding="UTF-8"?>